victorplesco/PP-TABASCO_MEXCOV_19/README.md

 **Context**

 The COVID-19 pandemic in Mexico is part of the ongoing worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus was confirmed to have reached Mexico in February 2020.
 However, the National Council of Science and Technology (CONACYT) reported two cases of COVID-19 in mid-January 2020 in the states of Nayarit and Tabasco, one case per state.
-As of July 9, there had been 282,283 confirmed cases of COVID-19 in Mexico and 33,526 reported deaths.
+As of August 23, there had been 560,164 confirmed cases of COVID-19 in Mexico and 60,480 reported deaths.

 **Content**

-**[UPDATED 09/07]** Individual level details per swab: `swabsraw` <br/>
+**[UPDATED 09/07]** Individual level details per swab: `swabsraw_0719` <br/>
+**[UPDATED 23/08]** Individual level details per swab: `swabsraw_0823` <br/>

 **Notes**

 From your R script run

- 1. `source("~/TABASCO-MEXCOV-19/src/packages/install-packages.R")` to install/update and require used packages <br/>
+ 1. `source("~/TABASCO-MEXCOV-19/src/packages/install-packages.R")` to install and/or require used packages <br/>
- 2. `source("~/TABASCO-MEXCOV-19/src/cleansing/<DATASET_NAME>.R")` to gather specific dataset <br/>
+ 2. `source("~/TABASCO-MEXCOV-19/src/cleansing/<DATASET_NAME>.R")` \\ to gather specific dataset <br/>

 **Project Links**